Directions and industry requirements are regularly updated

 - directing delivery drivers to remain in vehicles and use contactless methods (such as mobile phones) to communicate with employees, wherever possible

-Under the Directions from the Chief Health Officer, Workplaces may also be required to comply with particular density quotient rules for shared spaces.
+Under the Directions from the Victorian CHO, Workplaces may also be required to comply with particular density quotient rules.